Minkowski Spacetime and QED from Ontology of Time: Electrodynamics from Symplectic Spacetime

 There have been several attempts to ``derive'' MWEQs in the past~\cite{Krefetz,Kobe1,Kobe2,Dyson,Gersten,DWGS}.
 None of these succeeded in finding general acceptance.
 Most textbooks treat just the Lorentz covariance of MWEQs.
 A derivation of MWEQs from the covariance condition alone is considered impossible~\cite{FLS}.
-But our ansatz is different insofar as we constructed an algebraic framework that allows for additional symplectic constraints.
+But our ansatz is based on an algebraic framework with additional (i.e. symplectic) constraints.
 Symplectic constraints are well-known in different context and led (for instance) to the non-squeezing theorem, i.e. to the metapher of the ``symplectic egg''~\cite{Gromov,Gosson}.
 We have shown that Lorentz transformations as well as the action of the Lorentz force are symplectic.
-Furthermore {\it it is an experimental fact} that electromagnetic interaction is structure preserving.
-Hence the appearance of cosymplices as generators is excluded for electromagnetic theory.
+The appearance of cosymplices as generators is excluded for the structure-preserving electromagnetic theory.